tidymodels/modelenv/tests/testthat/_snaps/set_model_arg.md

         func = list(pkg = "stats", fun = "lm"))
     Condition
       Error in `set_model_arg()`:
-      ! argument "has_submodel" is missing, with no default
+      !
+The `submodels` argument should be a single logical.

 ---